Updated June 2023

 This section provides highlights of oil and gas production, prices, capital expenditures, demand, and drilling activity for 2022 and their outlook for 2023 to 2032 (the forecast period).
 A snapshot of the province’s reserves as of December 2022 is also provided.

-Oil and Gas Production
+Oil and Gas Production in Canada

-Alberta’s raw crude bitumen production in 2018 exceeded 3 million barrels per day (106 bbl/d) for the first time.
+Alberta’s raw crude bitumen production in 2022 was close to 3.3 million barrels per day (106 bbl/d), a 2 per cent increase from 2021.